Bigessfour/BusBuddy-WPF/README.md

 - **Charts**: Professional charting and visualization controls with WPF hardware acceleration
 - **Ribbon**: Modern ribbon interface components following Office design patterns
 - **Navigation**: TabControl, TreeView, and menu controls with FluentDark theming
-- **SfSkinManager**: Advanced theming system for unified visual experience with FluentDark primary and FluentLight fallback
+- **SfSkinManager**: Advanced theming system for unified visual experience with Windows11Light primary and FluentDark/FluentLight fallback
 - **PDF Generation**: Syncfusion.Pdf.NET for enterprise-grade PDF report generation
 - **Theme Management**: Dynamic theme switching between FluentDark and FluentLight with automatic fallback support

-For detailed testing documentation, see: [SYNCFUSION_TEST_FREEZE_MITIGATIONS.md](BusBuddy.Tests/SYNCFUSION_TEST_FREEZE_MITIGATIONS.md)
+For questions or support, please refer to the development documentation and the comprehensive PowerShell development environment for debugging utilities.

 ## Contributing
 1. Fork the repository